jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Volcker responded, "Well The trouble with the United States recently is we spent several decades not producing many civil engineers and producing a huge number of financial engineers.
 And the result is shitty bridges and a shitty financial system!'"

 The fact is, we have lots of lawyers, bureaucrats, and financial engineers who master an ever-increasing and ridiculous rulebook.
+Yet, when they vacation they visit museums filled with art, pottery, and technologies.
+Or, places like the Coliseum or the Pantheon.
+That speaks volumes to what really keeps a civilization great.

-But too few people who actually build things.
+Today, we have far too few people who build things.

 This is horrible because we've only started the Internet Age, and should be transforming society from top to bottom with modern technologies.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ChiefGleamingDamselfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/ChiefGleamingDamselfly" target="_blank" class="button small">Reader</a>

 _Even genius billionaires can't reverse the tide of our stagnation and decline.
+The lesson is we have to get rid of that Death Star rulebook now.
 Credit: [JRE](https://www.youtube.com/watch?v=1v--NMCwXqw)_

 ## Click